 - Made of durable polymer, tougher than glass

-- Automatically reaches set temperature
+- Automatically reaches the set temperature

 - Easy to install using suction cups